 Objective: It focuses on Analytical skills, language, arts and humanities.
 The purpose of the IB is to produce global citizens

 Syllabus: It has international curriculum where subjects are taught in an integrated way in order to avoid a fragmented approach.
 IB has a different approach with few textbooks.
 Students are free to explore the world.

-Examinations: It has 3 sections, the PYP (Primary years program- KG to 5th std), MYP (Middle years program –Std 6-10) and the DYP (Diploma years program, Std 11 and 12).
+Examinations: It has 3 sections, the PYP (Primary years program, KG to 5th standard), MYP (Middle years program, 6th-10th standard) and the DYP (Diploma years program, 11th-12th standard).
 It has no prescribed textbooks delivering a lot of freedom in learning.